 - Feel free to click the X in the upper right corner of the box to close it.

-And reminder – ALL WCBOE electronic media policies are still in effect.
-And anything you post will be under your real name.
+And remember – ALL WCBOE electronic media policies are still in effect and anything you post will be under your real name.

 When you click on Classroom, Google may highlight a few features the first time you go to that tab.